 destiny of pc sport? what is it?
 What need to we count on?

-Then in 2013, after years of rumors and speculation, Valve, the company behind the dominant online PC gaming store Steam, announced that it was making a new bid for the living room with its PC-based console, the Steam Machine.
-However, it wouldn’t manufacture the console itself, and there wouldn’t just be one version.
-Keeping to the open philosophy of the PC market, there would be multiple manufacturers making their versions with different specifications.
-The uniting factor would be that every Steam Machine would run a Linux-based operating system named SteamOS and that they’d all come with the dedicated Steam controller – an innovative combination of traditional console joypad and computer mouse developed in-house by Valve.
-And the latest is Windows 10 desktop PC.
+Then, in 2013, after years of rumors and speculation, Valve, the company behind the dominant online PC gaming store Steam, announced that it was making a new bid for the living room with its PC-based console, the Steam Machine.
+However, it wouldn’t manufacture the console, and there wouldn’t just be one version.
+Keeping to the PC market’s open philosophy, multiple manufacturers would make their versions with different specifications.
+The uniting factor would be that every Steam Machine would run a Linux-based operating system named SteamOS.
+They’d all come with a dedicated Steam controller – an innovative combination of traditional console joypad and computer mouse developed in-house by Valve.
+The latest is a Windows 10 desktop PC.

 The Roots Of Multiplayer Gaming As We Know It